atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 man, were he fiispofed to talk of iu
 \
 st t\xt db.at Shock I shall not long,.
-1 be“ “Survive: anti I w’ish indeed to st be removed from au my troubles.”
+1 be“ “Survive: anti I w’ish indeed to st be removed from au my troubles."
 (
 ♦ • i \
 ', - • J ' * ' ‘